Executive Council of Australian Jewry: Israel advocacy

 According to the preliminary findings of the Gen 17 study of the Australian Jewish community published by Monash University's Australian Centre for Jewish Civilisation in 2018, 88% of Australian Jews feel a sense of responsibility to ensure that the State of Israel continues to exist in peace and security.
 ECAJ considers itself a peak body for Australian Jewry, and also regularly conducts advocacy on behalf of Israel.
 This is in accordance with the ECAJ's Constitution, whose objects include "To support and strengthen the connection of Australian Jewry with the State of Israel".

 One significant area of pro-Israel advocacy is in their opposition to the Boycott, Divestment, and Sanctions (BDS) campaign against Israel.
-ECAJ has rejected the BDS movement as anti-Semitic, although they did not join the legal proceedings against a Sydney professor brought by the group Shurat HaDin.
+ECAJ has described the BDS movement as "anti-Israel" and "sometimes racist".
+It did not join the legal proceedings against a Sydney professor brought by the Israeli human rights group Shurat HaDin, who advocates boycotting Israeli academics.

-ECAJ submitted a complaint to Special Broadcasting Service (SBS) over their screening the TV series The Promise in November and December 2011.
-This complaint pointed to many examples of the negative stereotyping of the Jewish people throughout the series, in particular through the portrayals of the Jewish characters.
-This was later supported by the chairman of the New South Wales Community Relations Commission, Stepan Kerkyasharian.
+ECAJ submitted a complaint to Special Broadcasting Service (SBS) over its screening of the TV series The Promise in November and December 2011.
+The complaint alleged that the series included many examples of the negative stereotyping of the Jewish people, in particular through the portrayals of the Jewish characters.
+The chairman of the New South Wales Community Relations Commission, Stepan Kerkyasharian wrote a letter to SBS alleging that the series stereotyped Israelis and asking it not to publish or distribute the programme.

-In 2019 ECAJ also released a rebuttal against the Israeli journalist and political candidate, Orly Noy, who claimed anti-Sephardi racism and Apartheid was deeply rooted in Israeli society.
+In 2019 ECAJ lodged a complaint with the Australian Broadcasting Corporation(ABC) against an interview with the Israeli journalist and political candidate, Orly Noy, who claimed anti-Sephardi racism and Apartheid was deeply rooted in Israeli society.

 In 2024, The Age reported that ECAJ deputy president Robert Goot had coordinated a campaign lobbying the Australian Broadcasting Corporation (ABC) to sack radio host Antoinette Lattouf, following social media posts by Lattouf relating to allegations of war crimes committed by Israel in the Gaza war.
 Lattouf subsequently sued the ABC for wrongful termination, with her statement of claim alleging that she had been sacked as a result of a campaign from ECAJ rather than in line with any ABC internal policies.
 In response, ECAJ's co-CEO Alexander Ryvchin stated that the council did not contact the ABC about Lattouf and the campaign was a "grassroots initiative of individuals exercising their right to make their objections known".
 Lattouf won the case against ABC.

-ECAJ continued through the year advocating for Israel, including attacking the ACTU's statement criticising the deaths of Palestinian civilians by Israeli forces through bombings and forced starvation, condemning the International Criminal Court for its issuance of arrest warrants for Benjamin Netanyahu and Yoav Gallant for war crimes committed against Palestinians, and writing to Foreign Minister Penny Wong encouraging the denial of Palestinian statehood.
+ECAJ advocacy for Israel has included attacking the ACTU's statement criticising the deaths of Palestinian civilians by Israeli forces through bombings and forced starvation, condemning the International Criminal Court for its issuance of arrest warrants for Benjamin Netanyahu and Yoav Gallant for war crimes committed against Palestinians, and writing to Foreign Minister Penny Wong encouraging the denial of Palestinian statehood.